-View Official Policy: 1099 Reporting Policy
+View policy pdf: 1099 Reporting Policy

 The University reports payments for most non-employee compensation, rents, royalties, and certain other vendor payments to the Internal Revenue Service using Form 1099.
 The Accounts Payable office is responsible for issuing all Forms 1099.
 Exceptions to issuing Form 1099 exist for certain types of vendors and for certain types of payments.
 Exceptions include the following: